 Creating a Finite Number of Threads

-We want our thread pool to work in a similar, familiar way so switching from threads to a thread pool doesn’t require large changes to the code that uses our API.
+We want our thread pool to work in a similar, familiar way so that switching from threads to a thread pool doesn’t require large changes to the code that uses our API.
 Listing 20-12 shows the hypothetical interface for a ThreadPool struct we want to use instead of thread::spawn.

 src/main.rs